 Our friendly team work hard to provide a quality health service for the community.
 At Tharawal Dental Clinic, we want to improve the oral health of our community by encouraging regular check-ups and healthy habits for all ages.

 What this means for you

 True dental emergencies are rare and include conditions such as trauma (injury) or obvious facial swelling.
-Emergency patients will be given top priority, although it is advised that you arrive at 9.00am if possible.
+Emergency patients will be given priority, although we recommend that you arrive at 9.00am if possible.

 Relief of Pain

 If you are experiencing pain and do not have an appointment, you must present to dental reception at 9.00am.
 Upon your arrival, you will be triaged by the dentist.
 After being triaged, one of the following will happen.
 You will be:

 - Seen on the day, between booked patients (waiting times may apply), or

 - Asked to book an appointment at a later date, or

 - Asked to keep an already booked appointment (if applicable).